IIIF/api/image_api/rest_extension.md

   5. [Authorization, Authentication and Security][5]

 ## 1. Overview

-There are cases where a client may want to store images on a IIIF compliant image server without having access to that server's file system.
+There are cases where it is useful for a client to store, update or delete images on a IIIF compliant image server without having access to that server's file system.
 For example:

  1. A scholar who wants to drag and drop one of their own images into a web application for analysis along side other images already in that environment.

- 2. A digital repository that ingests images into its storage environment, but wants to store an access copy or derivative on a IIIF server as part of an automated workflow.
+ 2. A digital repository that ingests images into its storage environment, but creates an access copy or derivative on a IIIF server as part of an automated workflow to support IIIF client access.

  3. The IIIF Image API does not define a mechanism for getting the source image that the API calls are using to derive images according to the request.
 In some cases this may be available as: